Frequently Asked Questions

 • Responses to late applications may take up to 8 weeks (late applications are considered if spaces within a program are still available)

-• To be considered for a GA position, you need to have at least a 3.0 undergraduate GPA.
+• To be considered for a GA position, you need to be fully admitted to the program.

 • The School of Applied Human Development also has on-going relationships with a number of potential assistantship sites, including BGSU Athletics and BGSU Recreation & Wellness.
 Prospective students should apply directly to these programs to secure a graduate assistantship.